newjersey/navigator.business.nj.gov/content/src/display-content/roadmap-sidebar-cards/task-progress.md

 ---
 id: task-progress
 header: You're ${percentDone} Done!
-notStartedHeader: Let's get started forming your business!
-completedHeader: You've completed all of the tasks!
+notStartedHeader: Time to Start Your Business
+completedHeader: Way to Go!
+You've Set Up Your Business!
+weight: 3
 imgPath: ""
 color: accent-cool-darker
 shadowColor: white
 borderColor: accent-cool
-weight: 3
 ---

 You have **${numberOptionalTasks}** left to complete and **${numberRequiredTasks}**.